Rose McGowan Defends Her Anger About Hollywood Complicity

 Specifically, McGowan said she reserves her anger for "all of the people that are complicit.
 "That's the people that I find the most reprehensible," she said.

-The women discussed the many people who worked with and knew about the behavior of their respective alleged abusers, allowing it to go on for years, sometimes decades.
+The women discussed the many people who worked with and knew about the behaviour of their respective alleged abusers, allowing it to go on for years, sometimes decades.

-Four days after this conversation took place, McGowan made headlines with a now-deleted tweet that named Meryl Streep as someone who was complicit with Weinstein's behavior.
+Four days after this conversation took place, McGowan made headlines with a now-deleted tweet that named Meryl Streep as someone who was complicit with Weinstein's behaviour.

 "Actresses, like Meryl Streep, who happily worked for The Pig Monster, are wearing black @goldenglobes in a silent protest.
 YOUR SILENCE is THE problem," it read, according to CNN.
 "You'll accept a fake award breathlessly & affect no real change.
 I despise your hypocrisy.
 Maybe you should all wear Marchesa."